Shark Evo-One 2 – a compact, flip-front helmet with Pinlock Max Vision included

 Shark has been making flip-up/modular helmets for years – with each new model improving bit by bit.
 There’s the well-known Evoline series of helmets (version one through to the current version 3) and there’s also the Openline.

 And now, they’ve added the Evo-One to their line-up.
-It’s a further development of the Evoline series, but is designed to be slightly more compact (i.e. have a smaller shell and not look as big) and have looked to improve one or two other features from the Evolines.
+It’s a further development of the Evoline series, but is designed to be slightly more compact (i.e. have a smaller shell and not look as big) and Shark has looked to improve one or two other features from the older Evolines in the range.

 - Thermoplastic flip-up helmet